Table of Contents[Hide][Show]

 The BlazBlue franchise has been a strong fighting series over the years and we have another installment to add into the mix with BlazBlue: Cross Tag Battle.
-This time around the video game will feature 2v2 battles with a tag-in system.
-During the match players will be able to switch between characters on-the-go or automatically switch to their secondary character once their starter is knocked out.
+This time around the game features 2v2 battles with a tag-in system.
+During the match, players will be able to switch between characters on the go or automatically switch to their secondary character once their starter is knocked out.

-You can expect a series of characters to return from BlazBlue, Persona 4 Arena, Under Night In-Birth, along with RWBY.
-Currently, this is the latest installment available for the console platforms as well so you can likely expect the community to be pretty active still with this installment.
+You can expect a series of characters to return from BlazBlue, Persona 4 Arena, Under Night In-Birth, and RWBY.
+Currently, this is the latest installment available for consoles so you can expect the community to be pretty active.

-There doesn’t seem to be any shortage of Marvel Vs. Capcom video game titles.
-This franchise has been around since 1996 and over the years we’ve seen new installments released into the market in small bursts.
-In the late 1990s, we had a collection of titles launch then again in the early 2010s.
-For this list in particular we’re going to be focusing on Ultimate Marvel Vs. Capcom 3.
-This video game came out for the PlayStation 4 on December 3, 2016, which as the title suggests, brings a crossover fighting event between Marvel and Capcom characters.
+There doesn’t seem to be any shortage of Marvel Vs. Capcom titles.
+This franchise has been around since 1996 with more games released in the late 1990s and again in the early 2010s.
+For this list in particular, we’re going to be focusing on Ultimate Marvel Vs. Capcom 3.
+This game came out for the PlayStation 4 on December 3, 2016, and as the title suggests, it brings a crossover fighting event between Marvel and Capcom characters.